xavierxavierlim/CNAD-Assignment1-Xavier/CNAD_ASG1/README.md

 The server side manages data retrieval, insertion and updates data from a centralised database, which ensures consistency across the system, with each table in the database representing a distinct data domain.
 By sharing a single database, the architecture minimizes duplication of data while maintaining clear boundaries between microservices through table-level isolation.
 This design balances modularity and centralised data management, allowing the system to scale and adapt to changing requirements efficiently.
 Overall, this architecture is robust, flexible, and designed for scalability, supporting independent updates and maintenance of microservices.

 To set up and run the microservices, follow these steps.
-First, update the go.mod file by changing the module name to match the name of the folder containing all the project files.
-Next, modify the main.go file by updating the controller path to reflect your folder structure.
+Firstly, clone the repository into your local machine from GitHub.
+Secondly, install the required packages, which are "github.com/go-sql-driver/mysql" for connecting to the database, and "github.com/joho/godotenv" for loading the environment variables from the env file.
+Thirdly, update the go.mod file by changing the module name to match the name of the folder containing all the project files.
+Fourthly, modify the main.go file by updating the controller path to reflect your folder structure.
 The path should include your folder name, followed by the name of the nested folder, and "client" (e.g., "CNAD-ASSIGNMENT1-XAVIER/CNAD_ASG1/client").
-Similarly, in the client folder, update the model path in all files to point to your folder name, followed by the nested folder and "server" (e.g., "CNAD-ASSIGNMENT1-XAVIER/CNAD_ASG1/server").
+Lastly, in the client folder, update the model path in all files to point to your folder name, followed by the nested folder and "server" (e.g., "CNAD-ASSIGNMENT1-XAVIER/CNAD_ASG1/server").
 Once these modifications are complete, you can execute the main.go file to run the entire application.